-Last year, one Oregon program was lucky enough to have a visit from a White House official to share more about how they serve the community and provide summer learning opportunities.
+In 2016, one Oregon program was lucky enough to have a visit from a White House official to share more about how they serve the community and provide summer learning opportunities.
 CLICK HERE for a look at Centro Cultural’s visit from the White House.

 How to Participate

 Get started planning a Summer Learning Day event!

 E-mail us a description of your event, videos and photos which we’ll share here.

 Share your plans, photos and videos directly on our Facebook page.

 Whether you are a program person, family, educators, policymakers, businessperson— make the pledge to #KeepKidsLearning!

 If you are hosting a Summer Learning Day event/program, we encourage you to post it on the National Summer Learning Day website so that families can find you.